White City, London: White City Estate

-To house the growing population of Shepherd's Bush, a five-storey housing estate was built before the Second World War in the late 1930s and after the Second World War, which also took the name of the White City.
+To house the growing population of Shepherd's Bush, a five-storey housing estate was built in the late 1930s and after World War II, which also took the name of the White City.
 Streets were named after countries that had featured in the exhibitions.

-The estate is served by an Anglican church, St Michael and St George (1955) located on Commonwealth Avenue.
+The estate is served by an Anglican church, St Michael and St George (1955) on Commonwealth Avenue.